kuo-lab/simplelocomotionmodel/README.md

 masses for the feet.
 For the present publications, walking speed varies by relatively small amounts, for which modulation of the swing leg is treated as having low cost.
-For increasing speeds and step frequencies, the model’s swing leg cost increases sharply (Kuo 2001), and would add to the cost modeled in the two optimizations presented here.
+For increasing speeds and step frequencies, the model’s swing leg cost increases sharply (Kuo 2001).

 The optimization is performed withj the [Julia language](https://julialang.org), a fully open-source language.
 It uses